-- Use the General screen to enable the Wireless LAN, enter the SSID and select the WiFi security mode (Section 8.2 on page 144) - Use the Guest/More AP screen to set up multiple WiFi networks on your Zyxel Device (Section 8.3 on page 149). - Use the MAC Authentication screen to allow or deny WiFi clients based on their MAC addresses from connecting to the Zyxel Device (Section 8.4 on page 153). - Use the WPS screen to enable or disable WPS, view or generate a security PIN (Personal Identification Number) (Section 8.5 on page 154). - Use the WMM screen to enable WiFi MultiMedia (WMM) to ensure quality of service in WiFi networks for multimedia applications (Section 8.6 on page 157). - Use the Others screen to configure WiFi advanced features, such as the RTS/CTS Threshold (Section 8.7 on page 158). - Use the Channel Status screen to scan the number of accessing points and view the results (Section 8.8 on page 160). - Use the WLAN Scheduler screen to create rules to schedule the times to permit Internet traffic from each wireless network interfaces (Section 8.9 on page 162). - Use the EasyMesh screen to enable to disable Easy Mesh Controller on your Zyxel Device (Section 8.10 on page 164).
+- Use the General screen to enable the Wireless LAN, enter the SSID and select the WiFi security mode (Section 8.2 on page 155) - Use the Guest/More AP screen to set up multiple WiFi networks on your Zyxel Device (Section 8.3 on page 161). - Use the MAC Authentication screen to allow or deny WiFi clients based on their MAC addresses from connecting to the Zyxel Device (Section 8.4 on page 165). - Use the WPS screen to enable or disable WPS, view or generate a security PIN (Personal Identification Number) (Section 8.5 on page 166). - Use the WMM screen to enable WiFi MultiMedia (WMM) to ensure quality of service in WiFi networks for multimedia applications (Section 8.6 on page 168). - Use the Others screen to configure WiFi advanced features, such as the RTS/CTS Threshold (Section 8.7 on page 169). - Use the Channel Status screen to scan the number of accessing points and view the results (Section 8.8 on page 171). - Use the WLAN Scheduler screen to create rules to schedule the times to permit Internet traffic from each wireless network interfaces (Section 8.9 on page 173). - Use the MESH screen to enable or disable Mesh on your Zyxel Device (Section 8.10 on page 175). - Use the EasyMesh screen to enable to disable Easy Mesh Controller on your Zyxel Device (Section 8.11 on page 176).